FeedHenrySuprt/cluster_tester/README.md

-This is an app to test clustering on the FeedHEnry platform.
+This is an app to test clustering on the FeedHenry platform.

 Steps to use are ...
 * Simply create a cloud app from this repo.